swayli94/ML4RnD/README.md

 # ML4RnD
-Machine Learning for Reseach and Design
+Machine Learning for Research and Design